Joel Armia: Montreal Canadiens (2018–25)

 On 11 July 2019, Armia signed a two-year contract worth $5.2 million with the Canadiens having previously filed for salary arbitration as a restricted free agent.
 He scored his first two goals of the 2019–20 season in a 5–4 overtime loss to the Buffalo Sabres on 9 October.

 After recording seven goals and seven assists during the 2020–21 season, Armia managed five goals and three assists during the Canadiens' deep run to the 2021 Stanley Cup Finals.
 On 27 July 2021, he signed a four-year, $13.6 million contract extension with the team.

-Prior to the beginning of the 2023–24 season, the Canadiens placed Armia on waivers for the purpose of re-assignment to AHL affiliate, the Laval Rocket.
+Prior to the beginning of the 2023–24 season, the Canadiens placed Armia on waivers for the purpose of reassignment to AHL affiliate, the Laval Rocket.
 After clearing waivers, Armia scored two goals in his first AHL appearance with the Rocket on 13 October 2023.
 Collectively, he played four games with Laval registering four goals and five total points before being recalled by the Canadiens on 21 October.
 Armia was subsequently sent back to Laval on 12 November.
 After Arber Xhekaj was placed on injured reserve, the Canadiens recalled Armia yet again on 24 November.
 Armia would finish the regular season with 17 goals, surpassing his personal best to date.
 For his efforts, Armia was chosen as the Canadiens' candidate for the Bill Masterton Memorial trophy.

 During the course of the 2024–25 season, Armia registered his 100th career NHL goal in a 3–1 win over the Dallas Stars on 16 January 2025.
 Shortly thereafter, in a game versus the Tampa Bay Lightning on 21 January, Armia provided the primary assist on the game-winning goal scored by Jake Evans, which stood as both the former's 100th career NHL assist as well as his 200th career NHL point respectively.